 Gil Ben-Shlomo, Associate Professor of Ophthalmology

 Jonathan Cheetham, Associate Professor of Large Animal Surgery

-Kim Eaton, Grant and Contract Coordinator, Department of Clinical Sciences
+Kim Eaton, Senior Grant and Contract Coordinator, Department of Clinical Sciences

-Douglas Fink, Materials & Safety Coordinator, Department of Clinical Sciences
+Douglas Fink, Material & Safety Coordinator, Department of Clinical Sciences

 Carol Frederick, Clinical Trials Coordinator, Cornell University Hospital for Animals